-The SGI Altix XE310 server is a 1U rackmount server (refer to Figure 1-1) that contains two node boards in a single chassis.
-Each node supports dual Intel® Xeon® processors.
+The SGI Altix XE320 server is a 1U rackmount server (refer to Figure 1-1) that contains two node boards in a single chassis.
+Each node supports two Intel® Xeon® dual- or quad-core processors.

-Figure 1-1 SGI Altix XE310 Server
+Figure 1-1 SGI Altix XE320 Server